alex-trapp/scAge/README.md

 * `n_cores` --> number of cores to use for parallel processing <br>
 * `maxmet` --> maximum methylation value (normally, methylation ratios of Bismark-generated files range from 0 to 100) <br>
 * `split` --> desired string to split the file name on for single-cell name generation (if split is ".", then "SRR3136624.cov" becomes "SRR3136624") <br>
-* `chunksize` --> number of coverage files that will be fed into a worker process at a time <br>
+* `chunksize` --> number of coverage files that will be fed into one worker process at a time <br>
 * `binarization` --> choice of `round` vs. `discard`.
 Both methods involve dropping methylation values of 0.5:
                     `round` rounds remaining non-binary values to 0 or 1 (this is the default), while `discard` discards remaining non-binary values.
+Most values are already binary in single-cell data.

 ## Predicting epigenetic age

-The core of scAge is `run_scAge`, a function that enables epigenetic age predictions from a processed set of binarized single-cell methylome profiles and a reference regression matrix generated from bulk data (ideally from the same tissue).
+The core of **scAge** is `run_scAge`, a function that enables epigenetic age predictions from a processed set of binarized single-cell methylome profiles and a reference regression matrix generated from bulk data (ideally from the same tissue).
 To run this function:

 ```
 scAge.run_scAge(single_cell_dir_or_dict,